 In 2011, TRUE Consulting was engaged to provide the Village with a formal unidirectional flushing (UDF) program for the flushing of watermains.
-The 2020 flushing program was partially completed in the spring and the remainder is scheduled for the spring 2021.
+The 2021 flushing program has been partially completed with the remainder scheduled for the spring 2022.
 The Village also maintains hydrants within the Village where the mains are also exposed to flushing activities.

-Hydrants are inspected yearly to determine the unit's ability to function properly, and to provide adequate fire protection.
+Hydrants are inspected yearly to determine the

+unit's ability to function properly, and to provide adequate fire protection.
 Village staff performs inspections such as checking the hydrant pressure, exposing any worn parts, and updating service records.
 In 2009, the Village began a program to include capital funding to allow for any required replacement of older fire hydrants.
-A total of two old hydrants were replaced and one new unit was added in 2020.